EuPathDB/EuPathDBIrods/Resources/Documentation/vagrant-irods.md

 # How to Set Up a Full IRODS Env for WDK on Vagrant

 These steps are based upon the contents of the EuPathDBIrods project which is found in the [svn repository](https://www.cbil.upenn.edu/svn/apidb/EuPathDBIrods/trunk/).
-This document is very, very preliminary and subject to change - possibly considerable change.
+This document is very preliminary and subject to change - possibly considerable change.
 So stay tuned.

 ### Install and Start Up Vagrant
   * Insure that the vagrant is properly provisioned.
 Using [vagrant-wij](https://github.com/EuPathDB/vagrant-wij)